benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 it.
 Advertising companies, in particular, argued that its legal status was unclear, and that it was difficult to determine how to interpret the header.
-There have been some relatively recent attempts at legislation to enforce honoring  the DNT header, but those efforts appear to have been dead on arrival.</p>
+There have been some relatively recent attempts at legislation to enforce honoring  the DNT header, but those efforts appear to have stagnated.
+In comparison, the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) attempt to solve some of the same problems as DNT but are legally enforceable.</p>

 <p>In 2007, the US Federal Trade Commission was asked to create a "Do Not
 Track" list, similar to the popular "Do Not Call" list.
 This would be a